Traditionally used to decorate Christmas cookies (or as the mortar for your gingerbread house!).

 3. When all the sugar has been added, add the vanilla extract or lemon juice and turn the mixer to high.
 Continue to beat until the icing forms stiff, glossy peaks.

-4. If you desire multiple colors of icing, divide it among smaller containers and mix in the food coloring.
+4. If you want multiple colors of icing, divide the icing into smaller containers and mix in the food coloring.
 If not using right away, cover tightly and refrigerate for up to 3 days.